 On November 22, 2013, the Company acquired 90% of the issued and outstanding common shares of Minera El Roble S.A. ("MINER"), the owner of the El Roble mining property ("El Roble"), an operating copper-gold mine in Colombia.

-On September 11, 2019, the Company acquired, in a plan of arrangement, 100% of the issued and outstanding common shares of Toachi Mining Inc. ("Toachi"), which owns the La Plata project in Ecuador.
+On September 11, 2019, the Company acquired 100% of the issued and outstanding common shares of Toachi Mining Inc. ("Toachi"), which owns the La Plata project in Ecuador.

-In December 2021, the Company entered into an agreement with the mining authority (the "National Mining Agency") in Colombia related to an ongoing royalty dispute.
-While the Company maintains it has complied with the royalty payments due and called for under the mining contract for the El Roble mining property, this agreement allows for the Company to be recognized as being formally in good standing with the National Mining Agency ("NMA"), enabling the Company to apply for a new mining contract on the property.
-The mining contract and related title expired on January 23, 2022, where the Company has been allowed to continue operating while the process for the contract and title renewal continues.
-The Company and the National Mining Agency agreed to settle the royalty dispute via binding arbitration at the Center for Arbitration and Conciliation of the Bogota Chamber of Commerce for the purposes of seeking an expedited resolution to the ongoing claim.
-In addition, the Company entered into a five-year payment plan (the "Payment Plan"), amended in June 2022, payable in biannual instalments for a total amount of COP\$101,217,832,270 (approximately \$26.5 million) plus interest at a 6% annual rate.
-To the extent that a final ruling is made in favor of the Company, the payment plan will cease, and any amounts already paid are to be reimbursed to the Company or offset against future royalty obligations (Note 24).
+In December 2021, the Company entered into an agreement with the mining authority, the National Mining Agency, in Colombia related to an ongoing royalty dispute.
+By entering into this agreement, the Company was able to apply for a new mining contract and related title for the El Roble property which expired on January 23, 2022.
+The Company has since been allowed to continue operating while the contract and title renewal process is underway.
+The agreement required the Company and the National Mining Agency to seek a resolution to the royalty dispute through binding arbitration at the Center for Arbitration and Conciliation of the Bogota Chamber of Commerce.
+Additionally, as part of the agreement, the Company entered a five-year payment plan (the "Payment Plan") with the National Mining Agency, which was amended in June 2022, to pay for the disputed royalties in biannual installments totaling COP\$101 billion (approximately \$23 million), plus interest at an annual rate of 6%.
+As of December 31, 2024, the Company had made payments for COP\$50 billion (\$11.3 million) under this Payment Plan (Note 24).
+As security for the Payment Plan, the Company has pledged metals concentrate inventory in favor of the National Mining Agency.